Peng-Gx/NSDR-Stereo/README.md

     --whole_with_ckpt --loadckpt xxxx/checkpoint_000019.ckpt
 ```

-Use the following command to train DSNR-Stereo on KITTI (using pretrained model on Scene Flow)
+Use the following command to train NSDR-Stereo on KITTI (using pretrained model on Scene Flow)
 ```
 python main_train_kitti.py\
     --trainlist filenames/kitti12_15_train_all.txt\